Aarhus University Seal

 Emerging digital technologies play a pivotal role in shaping everyday practices and global sustainability.
 However, green digital technologies continue to the designed as one-size-fits-all solutions, removed from the situated contexts where they are supposed to matter.
 We address the urgent need for alternative approaches to designing and imagining digital, green futures.

 Drawing on disciplines of participatory design, software development, design anthropology, and human-computer interaction, our ambition is to foster social change together with people to shape long-lasting collective transformation.
 Projects are relevant for researchers, organisations, and stakeholders interested in new knowledge and opportunities.
-While experimenting with computational technology, we embrace the situated social and cultural aspects of everyday life in shaping alternative, sustainable futures.

 Ongoing Projects